dweymouth/fyne-tooltip/README.md

 Tool tip widgets implement `desktop.Hoverable` to show the tool tips after a short delay on MouseIn, and hide them on MouseOut.

-### Enabling tool tips in a window
+## Enabling tool tips in a window

-`fyne-tooltip` requires tool tip layers to be created for the tool tips to be rendered into, and provides APIs to do so for windows and pop-ups.
-It is called when settting the window's content:
+**fyne-tooltip** requires tool tip layers to be created for the tool tips to be rendered into, and provides APIs to do so for windows and pop-ups.
+It is called when setting the window's content:

 ```go
 window.SetContent(fynetooltip.AddWindowToolTipLayer(myContent, window.Canvas()))